zhengshou/AutoLoc/README.md

 # AutoLoc
 Placeholder for the code of our ECCV'18 paper.
+Will release probably by the end of this year.
+Thanks.

 ### Citing
 If you find AutoLoc useful, please consider citing: